Ganasai-Palakurthi/Ganasai-Palakurthi/README.md

 # 👋 Hi There, Welcome to My Professional World!

-I'm **Ganasai Palakurthi**, a Full Stack Developer and Data Engineer with over **6 years of experience** in application development, full dev-to-prod lifecycle, CI/CD, deployments, cloud, and Data/AI/ML exploration.
+I'm **Ganasai Palakurthi**, a Full Stack Developer and Data Engineer with over **5 years of experience** in application development, full dev-to-prod lifecycle, CI/CD, deployments, cloud, and Data/AI/ML exploration.

 ---

 ## 💼 Professional Summary
-- 6+ years of experience in **application development, deployment, and CI/CD pipelines**.
+- Around 5 years of experience in **application development, deployment, and CI/CD pipelines**.
 - Experienced across the **full dev-to-prod lifecycle**, from design & analysis to production deployment.
 - Skilled in **cloud platforms (AWS, GCP)**, **Docker**, **Kubernetes**, and building **scalable ETL/data pipelines**.
 - Strong experience with **Java, JavaScript, SQL, Python**, and modern web technologies including **Angular, Spring Boot, and RESTful APIs**.